ldtteam/MinecoloniesWiki/source/items/placeholderblocks.md

 The placeholder block tells the mod to leave any blocks that are currently in that spot alone.
 It will not remove or change anything that already exists in that spot.

-The solid placeholder block tells the mod to replace any non-solid blocks (air, grass, leaves, etc.) with the biome's regular ground block (grass, sandstone, red sandstone, white terracotta, etc).
+The solid placeholder tells the mod to replace any non-solid blocks (air, grass, leaves, etc.) with the biome's regular ground block (grass, sandstone, red sandstone, white terracotta, etc).

 You can make and use these blocks in survival, but they are mainly used to scan schematics.